Fort Warren

 Georges Island Dock.

-Depth_thickness of Fort Warren Walls
+Depth thickness of Fort Warren Walls

 This image depicts the depth/thickness of a wall that was needed for the safety of weapon storage rooms.